ChrisTowles/blog/content/blog/apache-airflow-part-1-why-and-goals.md

   label: airflow
 ---

-At work, at [GE Aerospace](https://www.geaerospace.com/), I work around supporting data ingestions into a Datalake.
+At work, at [GE Aerospace](https://www.geaerospace.com/), I work around supporting data ingestion into a Datalake.
 I'm not going to go into the details here, but I would love to use Airflow instead of the current stack we have today.

 I've done a few proofs of concept work with Airflow in the past.
 It is solid solution and with the hype of AI these days, quick and reliable data ingestion has never been more critical.